MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/getting-phone-numbers-for-your-users.md

 - **Port your existing numbers.** You can port or transfer existing numbers from your current service provider or phone carrier.
 See [Transfer phone numbers to Teams](./phone-number-calling-plans/transfer-phone-numbers-to-teams.md) or [Manage phone numbers for your organization](/microsoftteams/manage-phone-numbers-for-your-organization) for more information to help you do this.

-- **Use a request form for new numbers.** Sometimes (depending on your country or region) you won't be able to get your new phone numbers using the Microsoft Teams Admin Center or you'll need specific phone numbers or area codes.
+- **Use a request form for new numbers.** Sometimes (depending on your country or region) you won't be able to get your new phone numbers using the Microsoft Teams admin center or you'll need specific phone numbers or area codes.
 See [Manage phone numbers for your organization](/microsoftteams/manage-phone-numbers-for-your-organization) for more information.

 > [!NOTE]
-> If you need help setting up phone numbers for your organization, please [contact Support Contact for Business Products - Admin Help](/microsoft-365/admin/contact-support-for-business-products).
+> If you need help setting up phone numbers for your organization, [contact Support Contact for Business Products - Admin Help](/microsoft-365/admin/contact-support-for-business-products).

 ## Get new phone numbers for your users